GeDi: Generative Discriminator Guided Sequence Generation

 \section{Related Work}

-Methods for controlling text generation can be categorized broadly into two types: training a model directly for controllable generation~\citep{keskar2019ctrl,ficler2017controlling,yu2017seqgan,Hu2017TowardCG} or using a discriminator to guide generation ~\citep{holtzman2018learning,dathathri2020plug}. \citet{keskar2019ctrl} train a CC-LM with pre-defined control codes placed as the first token of every sequence.
-Our approach uses a CC-LM as a discriminator to guide generation--rather than generating from it directly.
-This is far more computationally efficient than previous methods for guiding generation discriminatively. \citet{holtzman2018learning} apply discriminators on top of a beam search, requiring all candidate tokens to be passed through the discriminator, and only allowing a small fraction of candidate next word tokens to be evaluated.
+Methods for controlling text generation can be categorized broadly into two types: training or finetuning a model directly for controllable generation~\citep{keskar2019ctrl,ziegler2019fine,rajani2019explain,ficler2017controlling,yu2017seqgan,Hu2017TowardCG} or using a discriminator to guide generation ~\citep{ghazvininejad2017hafez,holtzman2018learning,dathathri2020plug}. \citet{keskar2019ctrl} train a CC-LM with pre-defined control codes placed at the start of every sequence.
+Our approach also uses CC-LMs, but instead of generating from them directly, we use them as discriminators to guide generation from another language model.
+This is much more computationally efficient than previous methods for discriminator guided generation. \citet{holtzman2018learning} apply discriminators to re-weight a beam search, requiring all candidate tokens to be passed through the discriminator, scaling linearly with the number of re-scored tokens.
 PPLM \citep{dathathri2020plug} trains an attribute model on top of a language model's last hidden layer and backpropagates gradients to update the hidden states of the model.
-This is computationally intensive, especially when applying to large LMs, because it requires multiple forward and backward passes often going back several timesteps for each generation step.
-The limiting choice of attribute classifier models for PPLM also means that for harder classification tasks, PPLM's attribute model may not be able to correctly classify sequences and likely would not be useful for guiding generation.
+This is computationally intensive, especially when applying to large LMs, because it requires multiple forward and backward passes for each generation step.

 GeDi also relates to contrastive learning \citep{smith-eisner-2005-contrastive,Mnih-nce-icml-12}.
-However, most existing contrastive learning methods work at the instance level by discriminating one positive pair from $k$ negative pairs.
-Contrastive learning has been used in language modeling mostly as an efficient parameter estimation alternative to the expensive partition function computation that requires summing over an entire vocabulary.
-In comparison, our method works at the \emph{class} level and contrasts a positive class-conditional \emph{distribution} against a negative one.
-Recent work by \citet{liu2020hybrid} also considers class-conditional generative models along with a discriminative conditional models, and uses energy based models with contrastive partition function estimation, whereas GeDi uses auto-regressive generative modeling and a Bayes class posterior for discrimination.
+Most existing contrastive learning methods work at the instance level by constrasting one positive pair from $k$ negative pairs, whereas GeDi works at the class level and contrasts a positive class-conditional distribution against a negative one.
 GeDi also uses the contrast between positive and negative distributions for both training (i.e., GeDi training) and inference (i.e., contrastive generation).